mitre-attack/attack-navigator/USAGE.md

 one is present.
 The measurements are in units specified by the <a href="#measurement-units">
 measurement units</a> control.

+The default <b>Fit matrix</b> size uses 220 pixel tactic columns, 30 pixels for each wrapped line in a cell, and 24 pixel outer margins.
+Canvas width follows the number of visible tactics, while canvas height follows the tallest rendered tactic.
+Expanding sub-techniques therefore increases the canvas height instead of shrinking every cell.
+Enterprise with collapsed sub-techniques is approximately 3348 by 1808 pixels with the default 56-pixel copyright footer.
+Hiding the copyright line removes that footer space.

 The header height contributes to the total image height: if you have specified the image height to be 8.5 inches and the header height to be 1 inch, the technique table will be 7.5 inches and the header 1 inch for a total height of 8.5 inches.
 If the header is disabled this control will not be editable.